-Appointed and employed by the governors, paid by the LA.
-Governors must seek evidence of Christian commitment from applications for teaching posts
+Staff are appointed and employed by the governors and paid by the LA.
+Governors must seek evidence of Christian commitment from applications for teaching posts.

 New building and repairs are the responsibility of the governors who must contribute 10% (from the school budget) towards costs.